 Meteorological conditions are being recorded continuously since 29-10-2020.
 Three Temperature/Relative Humidity sensors were installed, one in each vineyard.
-In this case, it has not been necessary to install a rain gauge because we have the data recorded by the R023 "Repetidor Cruz-Encineta" (SAIH).
+In this case, it has not been necessary to install a rain gauge because we have the data recorded by an own station of the winery (CESENS).